Medical Marijuana And Physicians

 Patient certifications require complete patient identifiers, along with the diagnosis, assumption of continuing care for the patient, and the length of time (not exceeding one year) that the marijuana treatment would be palliative or therapeutic.
 1181.27.
 The Practitioner must also recommend either a specific dosage or consultation with the dispensary employee to recommend dosage.
 Importantly, Practitioners may not receive or provide medical marijuana product samples — suggesting their patients “try this” to “see how it works”.

 There is an anti-kickback provision in the medical marijuana regulations.
 1181.31(a).
 The only fee for service a practitioner can receive is from an actual or prospective patient consultation.
 Practitioners cannot accept, solicit or offer any form of remuneration from anybody associated with the dispensary in any manner.
 (No baseball tickets, diners, college tuition, cars, lunch, Christmas baskets.)
-All fee for services must be properly schedule and posted.
-As there is no insurance coverage for these medical services, receipt for payment in cash must provided and properly documented.
+All fees for services must be properly scheduled and posted.
+As there is no insurance coverage for these medical services, receipt for payment in cash must be provided and properly documented.
 Accepting credit card payments for these services could expose the Practitioner to federal banking violations.
-Revenues must be reported to avoid any state or federal tax evasion investigations.
+Revenue? must be reported to avoid any state or federal tax evasion investigations.